lockrc/capstone/FinalTechnicalReport.md

 ## Keywords
-Python, Renewable Energy, Solar Thermal, grafana, Photovoltaic, csv
+Python, Renewable Energy, Solar Thermal, grafana, Photovoltaic, csv, JSON, XML

 ## Table of Contents and Lists of Figures and Tables
 * [Introduction and Project Overview](#introduction-and-project-overview)